Net Metering Pakistan

 Applying for net metering in Pakistan is a simple process regulated by NEPRA.
 Homeowners or businesses with a solar system can apply through their local electricity distribution company (DISCO), such as LESCO, MEPCO, IESCO, HESCO, or K-Electric.
 Before applying, make sure you have all the required documents ready, including your CNIC, the latest electricity bill, system layout, panel and inverter datasheets, and your installer’s certification.
 After submission, the DISCO team conducts a technical inspection to ensure your solar setup meets safety and quality standards.
 Once approved, a bi-directional (net) meter is installed that measures both imported and exported electricity.
 The extra energy you send to the grid will be credited to your monthly electricity bill.

-The steps involved in the net-metering application, as per Nepra’s regulation rules, will guide consumers in obtaining an authorized license and distribution facility.
+The steps involved in the net-metering application, as per Nepra’s regulations, will guide consumers in obtaining an authorised license and a distribution facility.

 Step 1